 Appoint somebody to vote on your behalf – proxy voting

 If you’re unable to vote in person on polling day, you can appoint someone to vote on your behalf.
 This is called a proxy.
-The person you choose must be over 18 and should be someone you trust, such as a close friend or relative.
+The person you choose must be over 18, registered and entitled to vote in the type of election being held, and should be someone you trust such as a close friend or relative.

 Depending on your situation, you might be able to appoint somebody to vote on your behalf at every election.